-10 Things You May Not Know About Harriet Beecher Stowe
+10 Amazing Facts About Harriet Beecher Stowe

 Over 41 issues, Harriet Beecher Stowe’s novel Uncle Tom's Cabin was published as a serial in the abolitionist newspaper The National Era, the first installment on June 5, 1851.
-It was first followed by a only small group, but its audience steadily grew as the story unfolded.
+It was first followed by a only small group but its audience steadily grew as the story unfolded.

 The popularity of Uncle Tom’s Cabin exploded once it was made available in a more accessible format.
 Some publishers claim the book edition is the second best-selling title of the 19th century, after the Bible.
-To mark the occasion of the first newspaper installment of her historic work, here are ten facts you might not know about Harriet Beecher Stowe.

 Harriet Elisabeth Beecher was born on June 14, 1811, in Litchfield, Connecticut.
 Her mother, Roxana Beecher, died five years later.
 Over the course of two marriages, her father, Calvinist preacher Lyman Beecher, fathered 13 children, 11 of whom survived into adulthood.
 He preached loudly against slavery.
 All seven of his sons followed him into the ministry.
 Henry Ward Beecher carried on his father’s abolitionist mission and according to legend sent rifles to anti-slavery settlers in Kansas and Nebraska in crates marked “Bibles.”